The Cheviot: Geography

+It is located in the Northumberland National Park and is 41 mi from the city of Newcastle-upon-Tyne.
+It can be viewed in the distance from the peak of Cow Hill on the Town Moor, the city's largest park.
+The mountain can also be viewed from most areas of Northumberland and from as far south as central County Durham.
+The Cheviot's summit boasts views of many upland areas such as the Lake District, including Scafell Pike (England's highest mountain) over 80 miles to the south-west, the North Pennines and the North York Moors in Northern England, as well as several in Scotland including the Ettrick Hills, the Pentlands and even the southern peaks of the Grampians and the Mounth.
+The summit is a triangular plateau covered with peat quagmires.

-Usway Burn, a tributary of the Coquet, rises on The Cheviot, as do College Burn, which merges with the Bowmont Water to form the River Glen near Kirk Newton, and Harthope Burn.
+Usway Burn, a tributary of the Coquet, rises on The Cheviot, as does College Burn, which flows across a series of cascades though a gorge known as Hen Hole on the western flank of the mountain and merges with the Bowmont Water to form the River Glen near Kirk Newton.
+Harthope Burn also has its source at the Cheviot.

 Geology

-The Cheviot is an extinct stratovolcano eruptive during the Caledonian orogeny (490-390 Ma), in which volcanic activity arose from melting within the mantle crust.
+The Cheviot is an extinct stratovolcano eruptive during the Caledonian orogeny (490–390 Ma), in which volcanic activity arose from melting within the mantle crust.
 The mountain is heavily eroded, and originally may have been as high as 10,000 ft, with a diameter perhaps of 37 mi.
 Volcanic vents may have been located along the faults at Harthope and Thirl Moor.
 The earliest volcanic activity in the area was violent and explosive, with exposed ash and ignimbrite showing pyroclastic flows to have reached Coquetdale and Ingram.
 Later activity consisted of andesitic, trachyte and rhyolitic lava extrusion, which abnormally for such lavas, covered an area as large as 600 km2.
-Lavas erupted from the Cheviot underlie Branxton and Flodden Ridge.
+Lavas erupted from the Cheviot form the rocks that underlie Branxton and Flodden Ridge.

 Granitic magma was intruded into the layers of lava during the time period immediately before the volcano became inactive.
 The resulting 50 km2 pluton was exposed by erosion during the Carboniferous (+298 Ma).

-Glacial till in common in the area, which is a remnant of the Last Ice Age (< 115 Ka), during which the Cheviots were beneath ice sheets.
+Glacial till is common in the area, which is a remnant of the Last Ice Age (< 115 Ka), during which the Cheviots were beneath ice sheets.
 The peat expanses date from the immediately post-glacial period.